jpowerj/dsan-content/2025-sum-dsan5650/DSAN5650_HW4_Corrections.md

 **DSAN5650 HW4 Corrections**

-The public tests for Q2.1.2 have a typo, where variable names were placed in quotes, so that they don't actually check for non-`None` values.
+The public tests for **Question 2.1.2** have a typo, where variable names were placed in quotes, so that they don't actually check for non-`None` values.
 The public test cell should instead be:

 ```py
 # @title Q2.1.2-public-tests